Community Invited to Annual Tree Lighting Ceremony

-Activities will include music and dance performances, crafts provided by Kalamazoo Valley Museum, reindeer from GG Reindeer Farm, live painting with local artist Patrick Hershberger, a sElfie station, visits with Kalamazoo Husky Club, a Grinch tent with photos, and visits with Santa and Mrs. Claus.
-There will also be opportunity for guests to share what they are most grateful for this holiday season, with a chance to be featured on the Kzoo Parks Facebook page.
+Activities will include music and dance performances, a kids craft tent provided by Kalamazoo Valley Museum, live painting by local artist Patrick Hershberger, a sElfie station, a Grinch tent with photos, and visits with Santa and Mrs. Claus.
+There will also be an opportunity for guests to share what they are most grateful for this holiday season, with a chance to be featured on Kzoo Parks social media channels.

-The Children’s Nature Playscape next to Bronson Park will be open from 4 to 5:30 p.m. and will be handing out giveaways while supplies last.
-The Holly Jolly Trolley will also be running during and after the event from 5 p.m. to 9 p.m.
-The trolley will continue to run throughout the holiday season offering rides through Downtown.
+The Holly Jolly Trolley will be running during and after the event from 5 p.m. to 9 p.m.
+The trolley will continue to run throughout the holiday season offering free rides through Downtown.

-Hot chocolate will be available, courtesy of First Presbyterian Church and the Kalamazoo Civic Theatre.
-Food and refreshments will also be available for purchase from food trucks lined up along the park on South Street including Teresa’s Kitchen, Coffee Rescue, Weller Barbecue, Incredible Kettle, and On the Roll.
-The nearby Civic Theatre will be open as a warming station.
+Hot chocolate will be available courtesy of Kalamazoo First Presbyterian Church.
+Food and refreshments will also be available for purchase from food trucks and vendors lined up along the park on South Street including The Incredible Kettle, Scott’s Pig Roast, Teresa’s Kitchen, Coffee Rescue, and Tasty Treats by Cree.